BigStepIdiomas/bigstepidiomas.github.io/userguide-routers-teleport.md

 9. Press **“i”** to activate the editor mode and paste a second key.<br>

-10. Repeat as many times as keys you must insert in the file.<br>
+10. Repeat the process for key you must insert in the file.<br>

 11. Finally, make sure you are not in the editor mode, and press **“:wq”** to save changes and quit. <br>